The-Lab-LaBella/Undergraduate_Research_Project/README.md

-# OUR_Fall24
+# Undergraduate Research Project

 ## Introduction

-In this semester's OUR project, we will test the hypothesis that **co-expressed genes have similar codon usage bias**.
+In this project, we will test the hypothesis that **co-expressed genes have similar codon usage bias**.

 To do this, we will use standard machine learning analyses, primarily focused on random forest classification.
 Throughout the semester, we will work our way through the analysis below.